 Modelo D6

-Another bank of Spain form.
-Its purpose is to report marketable securities deposited abroad even if the issuers are Spanish, for both fixed income and variable income securities, provided that they are regarded as marketable securities, and holdings in collective investment undertakings (investment funds, SICAVs etc.).
-The deadline is January 31st for the positions of the preceding year.
+Another Bank of Spain form.
+Its purpose is to report marketable securities deposited abroad — fixed income, variable income securities, and collective investment holdings — even if the issuers are Spanish.
+The deadline is January 31 for positions of the preceding year.
 There is no minimum exempt threshold.

-The D-6 must be filed when an operation (investment or settlement) takes place in which any of the following circumstances are applicable:
+The D-6 must be filed when any of the following apply:

 - The resident’s interest in share capital before or after the operation reaches 10%.